 4. Tidy up your contacts.

-Another area of our lives that can pile up over time is where contacts are concerned.
-Take some time to clear out the contacts that you don’t need anymore, whether if it concerns your email, cell phone, nostalgic landline, or that business-card-turned-coaster or empty-wallet-slot-fillers you never use but keep anyway.
+Take some time to clear out the contacts that you don’t need anymore, whether if it concerns your email, cell phone, landline, or those business cards you might hold onto but never use.

 5. Declutter your photo gallery.